Transformers: Revenge of the Fallen (video game): PlayStation 2 and Wii

 The PlayStation 2 and Wii versions of the game feature stylized graphics.

 The Decepticon Soundwave hacks onto a satellite and finds a Cybertronian artifact on a NEST truck in Shanghai, China.
 Sideways and Demolishor intercept the truck and steal the artifact, drawing the Autobots into motion to stop them.
-While Ironhinde battles and destroys Demolishor, Bumblebee pursues Sideways through the streets and across rooftops, but the latter ultimately escapes with Starscream's help.
-Returning to the Decepticon base, Starscream reports back to the new Decepticon leader, The Fallen, who seeks to reactivate his old Sun Harvester to create enough Energon to defeat the Autobots, and reveals that the artifact they stole is an essential component of the machine.
+While Ironhide battles and destroys Demolishor, Bumblebee pursues Sideways through the streets and across rooftops, but the latter ultimately escapes with Starscream's help.
+Returning to the Decepticon base, Starscream reports back to the new Decepticon leader, the Fallen, who seeks to reactivate his old Star Harvester to create enough Energon to defeat the Autobots, and reveals that the artifact they stole is an essential component of the machine.
 He then sends the Decepticons to the Laurentian Abyss to retrieve Megatron's body, which is being guarded by a fleet of navy ships.
 After Starscream destroys the ships, Sideways is sent to retrieve Megatron's body.
-He is successful, and the Decepticons return to The Fallen, who resurrects Megatron and makes him his servant.
+He is successful, and the Decepticons return to the Fallen, who resurrects Megatron and makes him his servant.